Principle No. 3

 The use of Kentucky bluegrass turf is prevalent in landscaping, due to its ease of growth and low-cost installation.
 However, this turf requires substantial amounts of supplemental water.
-Try being more water conscious and consider a turf alternative, such as Buffalo grass.
+Try being more water conscious, like Texas Hybrid or consider a turf alternative, such as Buffalo grass.

 When it provides a functional benefit, Kentucky bluegrass has its place in a low-water landscape - such as a play area.
 It, however, should be kept to a minimum.
 There are many alternatives to an entire lawn of bluegrass.
 Where turf is appropriate, the use of a low-water turf grass is often recommended.